gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 We looked into how to configure a board that uses these traffic generators.

-We also extended the `AbstractGenerator` class to create a `HybridGenerator`, which simulates linear and random memory acesses simultaneously.
+We also extended the `AbstractGenerator` class to create a `HybridGenerator`, which simulates linear and random memory accesses simultaneously.

 Finally, we saw some of the statistical differences `LinearGeneratorCores` and `RandomGeneratorCores`.

----

-## More summaries

-### m5ops can be used to communicate between simulated workload and the simulator

-### Traffic generator can abstract away the details of a data requestor such as CPU for generating test cases for memory systems